Musschampe History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
-The Musschampe family lived in Northumberland.
-The name, however, is a reference to Muscamp, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Musschampe is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+The Musschampe family lived in Muscamp, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Musschampe family

 The surname Musschampe was first found in Lincolnshire Roger, Baron Muschamp held Wilgebi in 1086 and Robert de Muscam his son, Seneschal to Gilbert de Gand, had issue, Hugh, a benefactor of Nostel Priory in the time of Hen.
 I.

 This Hugh, who appears in the Liber Niger as a landowner in York and Lincoln, has left his name to Muskam in Nottinghamshire, which he held of Henry Murdac, Archbishop of York.
 He had a park, and no doubt a residence, at South Muskam, where some of his land was granted to Rufiford Abbey, his last gift being made " when he rendered himself to the fellowship of the monks."
 His son and heir Robert confirmed his grants, and completed the church he had commenced building at Rufford.
 Robert's three sons, Ralph, Robert, and Andrew, all died s. p., and in 1223 Ralph de Gresley entered into possession of their inheritance as the husband of their sister Isabel.
 At North Muskam, Thomas de Muschamp held of Robert de Everingham's fee in 1165 , and was succeeded there by at least four generations of descendants, but Thoroton only carries the pedigree down to 1323, when the manor was disposed of by Thomas de Muschamp.